 (b) When the rate of tax increases, the first person who sells, uses, consumes, handles, possesses, or distributes previously taxed cigarettes after the rate increase is liable for the additional tax.

+(303) Refunds.
 Any person may request a refund of the face value of the stamps when the tax is not applicable and the stamps are returned to the department.

 (i) Damaged, or unfit for sale, and as a result are destroyed or returned to the manufacturer or distributor; or